-“Wills can be flexible, too, but many trust types are designed for specific goals, such as charitable giving or providing for an heir with a disability,” says Rob Williams, vice president of financial planning at the Schwab Center for Financial Research.
+“Wills can be flexible, too, but many trust types are designed for specific goals, such as charitable giving or providing for an heir with a disability,” says Rob Williams, managing director of financial planning at the Schwab Center for Financial Research.

 Where to start